ErmanKan/E-Market-App/README.md

 ## Overview

-CaseStudy is an Android application designed to showcase a product listing with features such as searching, filtering, adding to cart, and marking products as favorites.
+E-Marke is an Android application designed to showcase a product listing with features such as searching, filtering, adding to cart, and marking products as favorites.
 It serves as a demonstration of modern Android development practices using Kotlin, Jetpack libraries, and Hilt for dependency injection.

 The application fetches product data from a repository (simulated or remote) and displays it in a user-friendly interface.
 Users can interact with the product list by searching for specific items, applying filters based on brand and model, and managing their cart and favorite items.